kakeetopius/gscn/README.md

 app_password = "your_app_password"
 ```

-To use a config file at a custom path, pass `--config` before the subcommand:
+To use a config file at a custom path, use `--config` flag:

 ```sh
 gscn --config /path/to/gscn.toml scan tcp 10.1.1.1 -p 80 --notify